SANGO-Kenya’s Programs Improve Food and Nutrition Security for Women Smallholder Farmers and their Families in Rural Kenya

 Agricultural Support

-• SANGO-Kenya provides farmers inputs such as quality seeds and reusable farm materials such as netting for protecting seedlings.
+- SANGO-Kenya provides women farmers in Seme sub-county with quality seeds and reusable farm materials including netting for protecting seedlings.

-• We provide on-going support from agriculture experts during land preparation, planting, growing, and harvesting to ensure maximum crop yield and maintenance of soil health.
+- We provide farmers on-going field support from agriculture experts during land preparation, planting, growing, and harvesting to ensure maximum crop yield and maintenance of soil health.

 Developing Leaders for Sustainability

-• Part of SANGO-Kenya’s ongoing training and support focuses on preparing the farmers to become community leaders who serve as ambassadors to the community, explaining the benefits of sustainable farming and nutrient-rich African traditional vegetables.
+- Part of SANGO-Kenya’s ongoing training focuses on preparing women farmers in western Kenya to become community leaders and sustainability ambassadors.

-• SANGO-Kenya utilizes the Training of Trainers model, identifying Lead Farmers who receive additional training so they can supplement the agriculture consultants’ support to the farmers.
+- SANGO-Kenya utilizes the Training of Trainers model, identifying Lead Farmers who receive additional training to supplement the agriculture consultants’ support for farmers.

 USING EVIDENCE-BASED ANALYSIS TO MEASURE OUTCOMES